 - New iPad (Wi-Fi or 4G model)

-- Hair dryer or heat gun - Link to part
+- Hair dryer or heat gun - Buy now

-- iPad replacement adhesive kit - Link to part - there are several types of adhesive kits you can buy or you can cut your own but we recommend using a pre-cut kit as it will make the process much simpler
+- iPad replacement adhesive kit - Buy now - there are several types of adhesive kits you can buy or you can cut your own but we recommend using a pre-cut kit as it will make the process much simpler

 Power off your iPad